Depression as a Response to the World

 Using substances and alcohol

-If you have begun to manage this emotional state of affairs by, for example, using alcohol, medications or illegal substances to alleviate the pain of your accumulated emotions and anxiety, then it’s possible that you have added an additional layer of complexity and difficulty to your original problems.
+If you have begun to manage your circumstances and your emotional responses to them by, for example, using alcohol, medications or illegal substances to alleviate the pain of your accumulated emotions and anxiety, then you have added an additional layer of complexity and difficulty to your original problems in your attempt to escape.
 Alcohol has a relaxing effect on the body but a depressive effect on our mood – it is not a solution and will make your depression worse.
 Substance misuse is another temporary short-cut to alleviating suffering for a little while.
 Unfortunately, like alcohol, it only makes matters worse in the long-term, creating even more problems and making the causes of depression much harder to address.
 By combining alcohol and substances (like cocaine, for example) you create highly toxic compounds in your body that can seriously damage your health and mental state.
 Instead of only depression, you create additional layers of complexity to deal with: depression and addiction, plus the financial, relationship, physical and secondary mental health problems that tend to come with this vicious circle and downward spiral.
 Some individuals respond to the combined effects of drugs, alcohol and depression by developing paranoic and psychotic symptoms, adding further layers of complexity that can make finding help very difficult.
 Using addictive substances tends to make the original depressive and anxiety cycle much worse than it has to be, and so if you are depressed it is best to seek help prior to your temptation to mask your feelings chemically.

 For some people in this depressive-addictive cycle, dishonesty and self-deception becomes other features, as one’s moral codes of right and wrong become replaced by a greater urgency for comfort and aversion to discomfort.
 ‘What is comfortable’ now replaces ‘what is right’ or true; what is uncomfortable becomes what is bad, wrong and to be avoided.
 The impact upon people around you can be distressing as they watch the person they care about decline and compromise themselves to the point where no-one is able to help.
 Your relationships, circumstances, physical health and mental state are then left at the mercy of your own choices.

-If you want to address and overcome your depression it is important to make a genuine committment to addressing any addiction you have created as a first priority.
-Using substances defeats any therapeutic help you might seek for depression because therapy involves facing difficult feelings, and substance misuse involves attempts to avoid facing them.
-It is for this reason that most public health psychology department do not accept patients with active addictions.
+If you want to address and overcome your depression it is important to make a genuine committment to addressing any addiction you have created as a first priority, recognising that it may be your attempt to escape the pain felt in response to circumstances around you.
+Using substances actively defeats any therapeutic help you might seek for depression because therapy involves facing difficult feelings, and substance misuse involves a deliberate effort to avoid facing them.
+It is for this reason that most public health psychology departments will not accept patients with active addictions.
 Get help with any addictions first and when you are managing to stay clean then psychotherapy for the depression becomes a viable option as you allow yourself to face what you have been trying to run away from.

 In coming to psychotherapy you will learn to re-connect with ‘bad’ feelings in a way that is ultimately helpful and no longer as uncomfortable as it used to be; to begin to feel and express such feelings in an accepting relationship with your therapist, and later with others whom you trust and through activities that help you rather than hurt you.
 And to untangle the ball of tensions, thoughts, ‘stuckness’ and hopelessness that tends to create the depression experience.
 There isn’t a magic pill or a clever technique that will ‘cure’ you of depression.
 It’s a case of making a conscious choice to either keep doing what you’re doing, or to change direction and do things differently as part of a lifestyle change.
 Typically such a change of direction involves making a commitment to being brave enough to face the discomfort or unfamiliarity, and deciding to say, for example, ‘ok, I’ve had enough of being in this state of depression and I don’t want to spend another day going deeper into it.
 I’m going to have courage, face whatever needs to be faced and work my way through this to get to a healthy place again.’